krzysztofengineer/openbsd/02-installation.md

 What timezone are you in? ('?' for list) [Europe/Warsaw]
 ```

 You can list available timezone using question mark, but if you're connected to the Internet it should guess the proper one.
-Or maybe it uses other magic ╰( ͡° ͜ʖ ͡° )つ──☆*:・ﾟ
+Or maybe it uses some other magic ╰( ͡° ͜ʖ ͡° )つ──☆*:・ﾟ

 ## Disk partitioning